-The naturopathic Clinic is run by Gillian Lewis, our qualified naturopath.
+The naturopathic Clinic is run by Gillian Lewis, our Australian qualified nutritionist & naturopath.

 If you are a guest at the retreat, a naturopathic consultation can be included in your schedule by advising Gillian on arrival of your requirements. naturopathic consultations are also available for the general public by appointment.

 As each client is unique, we always start with an initial consultation in order to collect a range of background information as well as specific information about the issue(s) that have precipitated the visit.
 This may include taking some measurements and conducting some basic health tests such as blood pressure, temperature or urine analysis.

 Once the information collection stage is complete, Gillian will work with you to create a preliminary treatment plan that addresses your immediate issue(s) as well as addressing any underlying issues that may be present.

 The length of the treatment plan will be determined by the health issue(s) present and your response to the treatment program.

 Most of the time a treatment plan requires only an initial and a follow up consultation to resolve the health issue(s).

 Sometimes, additional consultations may be required but a good adherence to the treatment plan can speed up the process.

 What do I need to do?